New Jersey Bankruptcy Lawyer Explains Protecting Assets Through Exemptions

-One thing that is a concern for anyone filing bankruptcy is whether a trustee will take away and sell their possessions.
-This is because, if you are filing a chapter 7 bankruptcy, the trustee assigned to your case will be looking at your assets with an eye towards selling them in an effort to pay creditors.
-A sale of assets rarely happens in New Jersey, though, because the law provides for you to retain assets up to a certain value.
+One concern for anyone filing bankruptcy is whether a trustee will take away and sell their possessions, such as their house.
+This is because if you are filing a Chapter 7 bankruptcy, the trustee assigned to your case will be looking at your assets to sell them in an effort to pay creditors.
+The sale of assets rarely happens in New Jersey, though, because the law allows you to retain assets up to a specific value.

 What Are the Exemptions?